The Myths and Legends of King Arthur and the Knights of the Round Table: Rerecording

 In 2012, Wakeman released a rerecorded version of Journey to the Centre of the Earth with additional pieces that were originally removed from the arrangement due to the limited time available on a vinyl record.
 He was booked to perform the extended album in Argentina that year, but the promoter also wished for a show with an extended version of King Arthur.
 Wakeman proceeded to work on new songs for the special occasion that were based on Morgan le Fay, Elaine, Camelot, Percival, and the Holy Grail.
 However, the promoter later asked for The Six Wives of Henry VIII instead and the new material remained unfinished.
 The idea resurfaced in 2015 when Stuart Galbraith, promoter of Wakeman's 2014 Journey tour, suggested a similar re-recording for King Arthur and to have it performed at The O2 Arena as part of the 2016 Stone Free Festival.
 Wakeman accepted, and the concert became a catalyst for a new, 88-minute version to be arranged and recorded in time for it.

 The project was Wakeman's first to be completed through online direct-to-fan support, as suggested by Steve Hammonds of Universal Records.
 Wakeman had approached the label about the original album put out with the new songs added in, yet Hammonds wanted everything to be re-recorded and noted the label was too short on time to have it put down and placed it in their release schedule.
 Knowing the project would become expensive, Hammonds advised Wakeman to set up a fund on PledgeMusic to allow fans to donate towards its cost.
 The 90-day fund launched on 9 February 2016 with donation incentives to receive exclusive merchandise, deluxe album packages, attend recording sessions, and receive an executive producer credit.
 Wakeman was pleased with the pledge system and felt encouraged to deliver a good product from reading fan comments and messages.
 The fund ended with 140% of its target met and 2,891 individual pledgers.

 The re-recording was produced at Angel Recording Studios in northern London with the English Chamber Choir, Wakeman's English Rock Ensemble, conductor Guy Protheroe, and Ann Manly assisting Protheroe with the orchestral scores.
 Narration was provided by actor Ian Lavender.
 Wakeman was often asked whether "Merlin the Magician" was to be kept an instrumental track; he decided to incorporate a version with lyrics.
 Sections of the horn arrangements were recorded many times to acquire the best sound and cut.
 The piano parts were recorded in several days at The Old Granary in Norfolk which has a Steinway grand piano, Wakeman's favourite model of the instrument.
 Roger Dean was commissioned to design its new artwork.
 It was released on 19 June 2016 by PledgeMusic/Gonzo Entertainment, the day of the O2 Arena concert.

 Track listing

 All tracks and lyrics by Rick Wakeman.

 2016 recording

+In bold are the tracks from the original recording.